Why it matters: The US pivot on Jerusalem

-JERUSALEM (AP) — Breaking with decades of U.S. policy, President Donald Trump on Wednesday recognized Jerusalem as Israel's capital, a declaration that set off a wave of clashes between Palestinians and Israeli forces and drew sharp criticism from U.S. allies in the Middle East and beyond.
+JERUSALEM (AP) — Breaking with decades of U.S. policy, President Donald Trump recognized Jerusalem as Israel's capital this week, a declaration that set off a wave of clashes between Palestinians and Israeli forces and drew sharp criticism from U.S. allies in the Middle East and beyond.

-Here's a look at why U.S. recognition of the holy city as Israel's capital matters.
+Here's a look at why the U.S. recognition of the holy city as Israel's capital matters.

 JERUSALEM'S CURRENT STATUS